core-interaction/core-interaction.github.io/topic/css/index.md

 ## Some basic properties

 Alright, so all this has been about *targeting* elements—what about actually styling them?
-Let’s introduce a few *properties* to get us started.
+Let’s introduce a few quick *properties* to get us started.